The bicycle chain is one of the essential components of your bike. However, most people take the chain for granted.

 These are the steps that you must follow to have a safe chain replacement.
 Before asking for the bike chain prize, make sure that you have read these guides.

-5 Guides for Safely Removing Damaged Bike Chain
+Safely Removing Damaged Bike Chain

 - Start Securing Your Bike.
 In removing the damaged chain, make sure that your bike is in a fixed position.
 A bicycle rack with hooks is recommended or a firm stand, but if you prefer to turn your bike upside down, it is just fine.
 You can use either of the two but never rely only on the kickstand if you want a safe fix.